nitin42/generative-art-snippets/README.md

 vec3 colorB = vec3(tan(u_time), sin(u_time), 0.35);
 ```

-Mix the color with a value -
+Animate and then mix the color with a value -

 ```glsl
 uniform float u_time;